Sumitkumar09876/DSA1/README.md

 # Data Structures and Algorithms in C++

-This repository contains implementations of various Data Structures and Algorithms in C++, developed by Sumit Kumar.
+This repository contains implementations of various Data Structures and Algorithms in C++, along with Object-Oriented Programming (OOP) concepts, arrays, Standard Template Library (STL), strings, binary search, pointers, mathematics for DSA, and analysis of time and space complexity.
+These implementations are done by [Your Name].

 ## Overview

 Data Structures and Algorithms (DSA) form the backbone of computer science and are essential for writing efficient and scalable code.
-This repository aims to provide implementations of commonly used data structures and algorithms in C++ for educational and reference purposes.
+This repository aims to provide implementations of commonly used data structures, algorithms, and related concepts in C++ for educational and reference purposes.

 ## Table of Contents